Rutgers Cancer Institute of New Jersey

-There are foods that will leave you feeling full without causing your blood glucose to rise.
-These 10 superfoods have a low glycemic index (have less of an impact on your blood glucose) and provide important nutrients:
+Diabetes superfoods can leave a person feeling full without causing blood glucose to rise.
+They have a low glycemic index.
+This means they have less of an impact on blood glucose.
+These 10 superfoods provide important nutrients.

-Everyone has food cravings from time to time.
-The best way to deal with them is to make room in your meal plan to eat these foods from time to time.
-People diagnosed with diabetes in the past may have been told to not to eat sugar.
-Now you can substitute small amounts of sugar for other carbohydrates and still meet your glucose goals.
+Everyone has food cravings.
+The best way to deal with them is to make room in a meal plan to eat these foods from time to time.
+People diagnosed with diabetes in the past may have been told not to eat sugar.
+Now people can substitute small amounts of sugar for other carbs and still meet glucose goals.

-So if it is a sweet treat you crave, you may be in luck.
-If you want a cookie with your lunch, swapping the bread on your sandwich for low-carb bread can help you stay within your carb limits for the meal.
-The total amount of carbohydrate you eat has more of an effect on your blood glucose than the type.
-Just make sure to adjust your total carbohydrate intake to make room for the treat you crave.
+For example, a person who wants a cookie with lunch can swap the bread on a sandwich with low-carb bread.
+This can help that person stay within carb limits for the meal.
+The total amount of carbs has more of an effect on blood glucose than the type.
+Just make sure to adjust the total carb intake to make room for the treat.

-You may want to try eating foods sweetened with sugar substitutes.
-Artificial sweeteners are 200 to 600 times as sweet as sugar and often do not contain carbs, so they will not affect your blood glucose.
+Some people may want to try eating foods sweetened with sugar substitutes.
+Artificial sweeteners are 200 to 600 times as sweet as sugar and often do not contain carbs, so they will not affect blood glucose.

 Sugar alcohols are natural sugar substitutes.
-Food manufacturers do not need to list these in the nutrition facts label, but you can find them in the ingredients list.
+They are not always listed in the nutrition facts label.
+They can be found in the ingredients list. though.
 Sugar alcohols end in “ol,” like maltitol and sorbitol.
-Carbs from sugar alcohols are included in the total carbohydrate amount on the nutrition facts label.
-The body doesn't absorb half the carbohydrate in sugar alcohols, so you can subtract half the sugar alcohol grams from the total carb grams.
+Carbs from sugar alcohols are included in the total carb amount on the nutrition facts label.
+The body doesn't absorb half the carb in sugar alcohols, so a person can subtract half the sugar alcohol grams from the total carb grams.

 Many healthy foods can be a part of a diabetic diet.
-You can even curb cravings with a sweet treat now and then.
-As always, a healthy diet means healthy serving sizes—even if you are eating a sugar-free food.
-Do not forget to talk to your doctor or dietitian about what foods are right for you.
+People can even curb cravings with a sweet treat now and then.
+As always, a healthy diet means healthy serving sizes.

 American Diabetes Association